wrnrlr/nlpg/readme.md

 1. Install [libtorch](https://pytorch.org/get-started/locally/) \
    https://download.pytorch.org/libtorch/cpu/libtorch-cxx11-abi-shared-with-deps-1.13.1%2Bcpu.zip
-1. `cargo install --locked cargo-pgx`
+2. `cargo install --locked cargo-pgx`
-2. `cargo pgx init`
+3. `cargo pgx init`

 This extension can be used together with the pgvector extension.
-Pgvector must be compiled from source and to copied to the pgx test intallsion of postgresql.
+Pgvector must be compiled from source and to copied to the pgx test installation of postgresql.

     cp vector.so ~/.pgx/15.2/pgx-install/lib/postgresql/
     cp vector.control ~/.pgx/15.2/pgx-install/share/postgresql/extension/